yongtang/odsc/ODSC2022Boston/README.md

 ### 3. Deploy machine learning models in production

-- [Tutorial 4] Bridge TensorFlow and cloud data services
+- Bridge TensorFlow and cloud data services
 - Streaming data in production with TensorFlow and Kafka

 ### Reference for Streaming Data with Apache Kafka